Hi, I would like to show how I installed EspHome on the WT32-ETH01 I bought from Aliexpress, for others to benefit.

 I am using MacOS and in terminal I installed the ESPhome Dashboard, so that I could run it locally.
 My Home Assistant is running on Raspberry Pi0 and this one isn’t capable of running Esphome, too little RAM.

-So as it states on Getting Started with ESPHome — ESPHome I used below commands.
+So as it states on Getting Started with the ESPHome Command Line — ESPHome I used below commands.

 # Install dashboard dependencies pip install tornado esptool esphome dashboard config/